raphael-proust/OGL-SRD5/pages/06.classes/default.md

 Starting at 2nd level, you can use your Channel Divinity to heal the badly injured.

 As an action, you present your holy symbol and evoke healing energy that can restore a number of hit points equal to five times your cleric level.
-Choose any creatures within 30 feet of you, and divide those hit points among them.
+Choose any creatures within 9m of you, and divide those hit points among them.
 This feature can restore a creature to no more than half of its hit point maximum.
 You can't use this feature on an undead or a construct.

 ##### Blessed Healer